vikasphonsa/contrastappsec/README.md

 [Contrast Protect](https://docs.contrastsecurity.com/en/protect.html) is a runtime attack detection and protection tool.
 You can compare it to a WAF, although WAF is sitting external to the application and Protect is embedded inside the app and has a very high degree of accuracy compared to a WAF.
 No hardware or software deployment is needed.
 You simply intrument you application with the Contrast agent and it starts detecting and blocking attacks

-## Let’s try out Protect with Webgoat (a vulnerable Java application)
+## Let’s try out Protect with Webgoat
 Requriments: A Mac or Linux machine with Java installed.
 Basic understanding of Java , [Java Agent](https://www.developer.com/java/data/what-is-java-agent.html) , [WebGoat](https://github.com/WebGoat/WebGoat), Curl

 1. Get the following attributes from User Settings in Contrast Portal.
 If you are not a customer you can use [Community Edition](https://www.contrastsecurity.com/contrast-community-edition)
     - Organization ID, Authorization Header, API Key and Contrast URL

 2. [Download WebGoat Server jar](https://github.com/WebGoat/WebGoat/releases/download/v8.1.0/webgoat-server-8.1.0.jar).
-This is a vulnerable application, so be careful about where you run it.
+Webgoat is a vulnerable application, so be careful about where you run it.
 In terminal, run steps 3 and 4 from the same folder where you placed the WebGoat jar

 3. Download contrast agent jar
     - `curl --max-time 20 https://CONTRAST_URL/api/ng/ORG_ID/agents/default/JAVA -H API-Key:API_Key -H Authorization:Authorization_Header= -o contrast.jar`